 – Albert Einstein, 1931

-If you ever needed proof that science, imagination, math, and creativity have a home in this world together, you will find it housed in the Saturn V Hall of the U.S. Space & Rocket Center, where you can stroll beneath all 363 feet of the rocket prototype that ultimately solved the riddle of putting men on the moon.
+If you ever needed proof that science, imagination, math, and creativity have a home in this world together, you will find it housed in the Saturn V Hall of the Huntsville Space Center, where you can stroll beneath all 363 feet of the rocket prototype that ultimately solved the riddle of putting men on the moon.

 Viewing the three enormous “moon boosters” above, the instrument panel with its 22 ft. diameter, and the proportionately minuscule capsule created for earthly passengers, one can’t help but marvel that anyone ever imagined a moon walk by man was possible, let alone, made it so.